mikeerickson/vessel-extended/README.md

 ## [WIP] Much more to come

-Extends stock Vessel with additional utility commands
+Extends stock Vessel with additional utility commands which I find useful when working with docker.

 ## Installation